Look at Me (2022 film)

-Look At Me is a 2022 documentary film, directed by Sabaah Folayan.
-It focuses on the life and death of the rapper and singer XXXTentacion.
+Look at Me is a 2022 documentary film, directed by Sabaah Folayan.
+It focuses on the life and death of the rapper and singer-songwriter Jahseh Dwayne Ricardo Onfroy, known as XXXTentacion.
 The film's title is named after his breakthrough single.
-It premiered at the South by Southwest Film Festival on March 15, 2022 and was released on Hulu on May 26, 2022.
+It premiered at the South by Southwest Film Festival on March 15, 2022, and was released on Hulu on May 26, 2022.

-The film was first announced on June 18, 2019, the one-year anniversary of the murder of XXXTentacion.
+The film was first announced on June 18, 2019, the first anniversary of the murder of XXXTentacion.
 The film began production around April 2017.

 The documentary contains footage from X's last years, and contains appearances from numerous friends and family of his, including his mother Cleopatra Bernard, girlfriend Jenesis Sanchez, ex-girlfriend Geneva Ayala, and best friend and fellow rapper Ski Mask the Slump God.
 It also includes interviews with rappers from XXXTentacion's hip hop collective, Members Only such as Bass Santana, Cooliecut, and Kid Trunks.
 The documentary received widespread acclaim from critics and fans following its release.

 On May 23, 2022, it was announced on by XXXTentacion's estate on his Instagram account that a compilation album, titled Look at Me: The Album would be released alongside the documentary.
-The album was released on June 10, 2022 and was preceded by the single "True Love" with Kanye West.
+The album was released on June 10, 2022, and was preceded by the single "True Love" with Kanye West.